grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

   If that entry is found, then within that entry:
   - [max_connections](https://github.com/envoyproxy/envoy/blob/ed76c2e81f428248f682a9a380a4eef476ea4349/api/envoy/config/cluster/v3/circuit_breaker.proto#L59):
-    If this field is set, then its value will be used to set the max_connections_per_subchannel setting for all endpoints for that xDS cluster.
-If it is unset, then the max_connections_per_subchannel setting will remain unset.
+    If this field is set, then its value will be used to set the max_connections_per_subchannel setting for all endpoints for the cluster.
+If it is unset, then no max_connections_per_subchannel setting will be set for the cluster's endpoints (i.e., the subchannel will assume a value of 1 by default).
 A value of 0 will be rejected at resource validation time.

 A new field will be added to the parsed CDS resource representation containing the value of this field.